my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

   It must have been 1–2 degrees yesterday.

-  - Do not mix en dash with ‘between/and’ and ‘from/to'.
+  - Do <span style='color:red'>NOT</span> mix en dash with ‘between/and’ and ‘from/to'. ❌

+    Michaelmas term runs from October to December. ✅

+    Michaelmas term runs October–December. ✅

+    Michaelmas term runs from October–December. ❌

+  - If using dash symbols cause confusion, such as when negative values are involved, use words.
+For example, "from –0.2 to –0.14" and from "–3 to 3."

 - When to spell out numbers?